Dizzienoo/MongooseSchemaValidator/readme.md

 	// This schema object would probably be hosted elsewhere const schema = {
 		name: {type: String},
-		DOB: Date // Could not add MSV_Options to this without converting the schema declaration to {type: Date}
+		DOB: Date // Could not add MSV_Option to this needs to be {type: Date}
 	}
 	//Creating a close on the object amd adding extra options before processing const outgoingSchema = Object.assign({}, schema)